OpenSourceEconomics/dcegm/docs/source/guides/practitioner_guide.rst

 Practitioner's Guide
 =====================

-This guide explains how to specify and calibrate models using the `dc-egm` framework.
-It combines configuration and parameterization instructions in a modular format for practitioners.
+This guide explains how to specify, solve, simulate and potentially estimate structural life cycle models using the `dc-egm` framework.
+First, the main interface functions of the package are explained, before we turn to explaining the inputs of These functions.

+.. dropdown:: Overview of main interface

+    The logic order of the main interface is inspired by the e.g. the OLS specification in `statsmodels`.
+In a first step, we specify a model,

-.. dropdown:: Parameterization
+.. dropdown:: Parameterization (params and model_specs)

     `dc-egm` uses two distinct dictionaries to store model parameters: